Euphorbia ingens E. Mey. ex Boiss.

 Candelabra Tree, Common Tree Euphorbia, Cactus Euphorbia, Cactus Spurge

-Euphorbia ingens is a succulent tree with a short trunk and dark green branches that form a rounded crown, often shaped like a balloon.
+Euphorbia ingens is a succulent tree with a short trunk and dark green branches that form a rounded crown often shaped like a balloon.
 It grows up to 40 feet (12 m) tall.
-Branches have 4 or 5 vertical ridges that bear small spines.
-From fall to winter, mature plants produce greenish-yellow flowers at the branch tips.
-Fruits are round, 3-lobed capsules that turn red to purple when ripening.
+The branches have 4 or 5 vertical ridges that bear small spines.
+From fall to winter, mature plants produce greenish-yellow flowers at the tip of the branches.
+Fruits are round 3-lobed capsules that turn red to purple when ripening.

 How to Grow and Care